donia-lab/MetaBGC/README.md

 	D. --cpu, required=False: Number of CPU threads.
 (Def.=1)
 	```

-2. The cluster script produces a file, unique-biosynthetic-reads-abundance-table_DBSCAN.json, comprised of all the biosynthetic reads clustered in json format.
+2. The cluster command produces a file, unique-biosynthetic-reads-abundance-table_DBSCAN.json, comprised of all the biosynthetic reads clustered in json format.

 3. For synthetic datasets, we suggest examining bins that contain at least 50 reads, and for real datasets, we suggest examining bins that contain at least 10 reads (these are suggested parameters and may have to be tuned depending on the specific dataset and protein family analyzed).
 The resulting bins can be utilized in downstream analyses, such as targeted or untargeted assemblies to obtain the complete BGC, bin abundance calculations to determine the distribution of a given BGC in the entire cohort, etc. Please see the original MetaBGC publication for example analyses.